spacechase0/SoftwareEngineeringProject/coursework_docs/progress_report_iteration_2.md

 d)   the source code (be detailed about which parts of the system each team member contributed to and how)
 e)   the video or presentation-->

-a) Progress Report:
+a) Progress Report: Amanda and Megan both worked on the progress report with input given by Chase.

-b) Requirements and Design Document:
+b) Requirements and Design Document:  Amanda and Megan both worked on the progress report with input given by Chase

-c) Implementation and Testing Document:
+c) Implementation and Testing Document: Amanda and Megan both worked on the I&T document with input given by Chase

-d) Source Code:
+d) Source Code: Amanda added the enemy and platforms and camera, Chase added the dialogue triggers, borders, and cutscene triggers, Megan coded the pause menu interface, Carissa provided a main theme music file.

 e) Video: